Camden-Kirkpatrick/neetcode.io/notes/8_sorting.md

-# Sorting: Insertion Sort and Merge Sort
+# Sorting: Insertion Sort, Merge Sort, and Quick Sort

 ## What is Sorting?